orchestrated-io/autonomous-identification/README.md

 ```

 ## Step 5 - Run the client container in interactive mode

+Note that when using NPM to store keys for the client add the `NPM_TOKEN` and `NPM_SCOPE` environment variables.

 ```shell
 client $ docker run \
   -e AUTO_ID_API_ENDPOINT=https://********.execute-api.ap-southeast-2.amazonaws.com \